October9-16 2025

 The images work as metaphors to visualize geological processes, that reveal hidden rhythms in what appears static.
 Patterns that seek to feel erosion, sedimentation, and metamorphosis—processes that continue unabated beyond human perception.

-• Still from The Call
+• Video from The Call

 Still from The Call